• Skip to primary navigation

 When we lived in Santa Monica, we had a little garden on our balcony.
 We grew cherry tomatoes, butter lettuce (that our dog Peeps loved to munch on), Japanese eggplant, and shishito peppers.
 Our absolute favorite were the fresh shishito peppers and it was such a treat having them grow right at home!

 Our favorite way to prepare Shishito peppers is with a few simple ingredients that highlight the taste of the peppers.
-We often season them with garlic, furikake, and a squeeze of lemon juice.
+We season them with garlic, furikake, and a squeeze of lemon juice.
 The garlic adds a tasty aroma, the furikake adds an umami flavor, and the lemon brightens the dish.

 Jump to: